According to a new survey drivers are ducking eye tests with some who need glasses at the wheel often declining to use them.

 This is because of presbyopia, a condition which generally hits us in middle age.
 It is totally natural, but means focussing on close up objects isn’t that easy anymore.

-That is where we at Tiger Specs come into the picture providing great value, fashionable reading glasses and sun readers.
+That is where we at Tiger Specs come into the picture providing great value, fashionable reading glasses and reading sunglasses.
 However, that apart this survey emphasises a belief by all respectable parties in the optical profession to take eye health seriously.

 In the survey Brake deputy chief executive Julie Townsend said: “Being a driver is a huge responsibility, and means you need to look after your own health and fitness to drive as well as making sure your vehicle is roadworthy.”